Houston Diagnostic Medical Sonography Schools

 Within a 45-minute drive of downtown Houston are a couple of schools that prepare students for diagnostic medical sonography certification.
 This article provides details on the coursework and clinical requirements for their programs in addition to a table with facts and figures about each institution.

-- Located roughly seven miles from downtown, Houston Community College offers a 4-semester certificate program in diagnostic medical sonography that includes hands-on hospital training.
+- Located directly in the city, Houston Community College offers a 4-semester certificate program in diagnostic medical sonography that includes hands-on hospital training.

 Comparison of Schools